Who is Wiliot?

-Range can vary depending on the radio environment and material upon which the tag is mounted.
-In most cases, it will be between 1 and 3 meters.
+The range can vary depending on the radio environment and material upon which the tag is mounted.
+The target for v1.0 is 3 meters.
 In some cases, assuming a balanced energy source and good radio conditions, tags may be visible up to 6-8 meters.
 Subsequent chip versions aim to improve the range (v2.0 target is 10m-20m).

 How frequently can you transmit a beacon?